nixarchie/Dots/README.md

 - This project is under active development
 - Scripts were written and tested on Arch Linux
 - Back up existing dotfiles before running
-- Run scripts only via `install.sh` and in order
+- Run scripts only via `install` and in order

 </div>